nextcloud/spreed/docs/TURN.md

   Also note that even with TURN over TLS a client may not be able to connect with the TURN server if the firewall performs deep packet inspection and drops packets to port 443 that are not really HTTPS packets.
 This would be a corner case, though, as given that the connection is encrypted in order to inspect the packets that means that the firewall acts as a man-in-the-middle and the connection is not actually encrypted end-to-end.
 There is nothing that can be done in that case, but it should be rather uncommon.

-  In order to use TLS connections to the TURN server the TURN server requires a SSL certificate and, therefore, a domain.
+  In order to use TLS connections to the TURN server the TURN server requires an SSL certificate and, therefore, a domain.
 The path to the certificate file must be set in the [`cert` parameter](https://github.com/coturn/coturn/blob/upstream/4.5.1.3/README.turnserver#L442-L446), and the private key file must be set in the [`pkey` file](https://github.com/coturn/coturn/blob/upstream/4.5.1.3/README.turnserver#L448-L452).
 Besides that in [Talk settings](#4-configure-nextcloud-talk-to-use-your-turn-server) you must set the TURN server scheme as `turns:` or `turn: and turns:`.

   Note that, even if TLS provides the maximum compatibility, using a domain can cause problems with Firefox on a very specific scenario: [currently Firefox does not perform DNS requests through HTTP tunnels](https://bugzilla.mozilla.org/show_bug.cgi?id=1239006), so even if the WebRTC connection would work through the TURN server the TURN server may not be reachable.